Ann Richards: 1988 Democratic National Convention

-Governor (1991–1995)
+Governorship (1991–1995)

 In 1990, Texas' Republican governor, Bill Clements, decided not to run for re-election to a third nonconsecutive term.
-Richards painted herself as a sensible progressive and won the Democratic gubernatorial nomination against Attorney General (and former U.S. representative) Jim Mattox of Dallas and former Governor Mark White of Houston.
+Richards painted herself as a sensible progressive and won the Democratic gubernatorial nomination against Attorney General (and former U.S. representative) Jim Mattox of Dallas and former governor Mark White of Houston.
 Mattox ran a particularly abrasive campaign against Richards, accusing her of having had drug problems beyond alcoholism.
 The Republicans nominated colorful and eccentric multi-millionaire rancher Clayton Williams, of Fort Stockton and Midland.
 Republican political activist Susan Weddington of San Antonio, a Williams supporter, placed a black wreath that read "Death to the Family" at the door of Richards's campaign headquarters in Austin.
-After a series of gaffes by Williams (most notably a joke about rape), Richards narrowly won on November 6, 1990, with 49% of the vote to Williams' 47%.
-Libertarian Party nominee Jeff Daiell drew 3.3 percent in an effort that included television spots and considerable personal campaigning.
-Richards was inaugurated governor the following January.